sousaleandro/trees-everywhere/README.md

 # Trees Everywhere

-Project developed as a technical assessment for the position of Junior Backend Developer.
+The project was developed as a technical assessment for the position of Junior Backend Developer.

 ## Objective

-The goal of **Trees Everywhere** is to create a platform where users can plant and track trees they have planted virtually.
-Users can manage accounts, track their planted trees, view detailed information about them such as species location, age.
+**Trees Everywhere** aims to create a platform where users from around the world can plant and track trees they have planted virtually.
+Users can manage accounts, track their planted trees, and view detailed information such as species, location, and age.

 ## Technologies Used
 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)